 - PMI usually asks for hard copies of your educational, training and project experience certificates.

-– The candidate has to send requested documents through post and wait for PMI’s response.
+- You have to send requested documents through post or courier and wait for the PMI’s response.

-– However, if PMI is not satisfied with the documents, the candidate would receive another email requesting for more information (or supporting documents).
+- On the other hand, if PMI is not satisfied with the documents, you will receive another email requesting for more information (or supporting documents).